 Dangerous goods are used by a wide range of industries.
 This is why it is important they are stored, handled and safely transported.
-The importance of purchasing the best available workplace storage, containment and safety equipment for dangerous goods has to be a top priority.
-As far as manufacturing dangerous goods storage containers, the fact of the matter is hazardous substances storage containers are governed by more laws than any other product, because hazardous substances can be deadly.
-Those laws exist to protect life, property and the environment from poisoning, corrosion, chemical burns, suffocation, fire and explosion.
+The importance of purchasing the most suitable workplace storage, containment and safety equipment for dangerous goods has to be a top priority.
+Extensive laws and regulations exist to protect life, property and the environment from poisoning, corrosion, chemical burns, suffocation, fire and explosion.

 There are more than 4880 potentially dangerous or hazardous substances on SafeWork Australia’s GHS Hazardous Chemical Information List.
 New chemicals are developed each year to improve industrial processes.
 Almost 300 new ones were added to the list during 2015.

 Australia’s dangerous goods safety laws cover the life cycle of dangerous goods, from manufacture or supply to transport, storage, handling and use.
 Proper storage is vital to ensure containers of chemicals, substances and gases are secure from damage, leaks, and spills.
 Flammable and reactive goods must be stored according to strict requirements to ensure segregation and isolation from ignition sources and reactive mixing.

 The laws dictating the safety and security of dangerous goods storage at workplaces and in transit stem from the Federal Government’s Australian Dangerous Good Code that is linked to United Nations global conventions and model laws.
 The Australian Government supports those conventions because they represent world’s best practice.
 Each Australian jurisdiction is responsible of implementing those conventions under local law and as uniformly as possible to ensure there is no confusion across borders.

 The ADG Code prescribes, amongst other things, classification, packaging, labelling and placarding, segregation and stowage, transfer, documentation and safety and emergency procedures.
 The impact of the ADG code can be seen every day in “diamond” warning symbols on container and packaging, on trucks transporting them, and at the entry to the many workplaces where they are used and stored.